-Your tour fare covers arrangements and services including accommodations, meals as per the itinerary, gratuities, ground transportation, guiding services, and special tour inclusions as described within the travel program brochures and on the Museum's web-site at: www.ww2museumtours.org.
-All fares are quoted in US Dollars, are per guest and are based on double occupancy.
-The Museum accepts no liability for the purchase of non-refundable airline tickets.
+Your tour fare covers arrangements and services including hotel accommodations, meals as per the itinerary, gratuities, ground transportation, guiding services, and special tour inclusions as described within the travel program brochures and on the Museum's website at: www.ww2museumtours.org.
+All fares are quoted in US dollars, are per guest, and are based on double occupancy.
+As indicated below, airfare to and from the tour destination is not included in your tour fare.
+The Museum accepts no liability for the purchase of nonrefundable airline tickets.

 Prices quoted are based on fares in effect at the time of printing and are subject to change at any time.
-On land and/or cruise programs, up to the time of full payment the Museum reserves the right to increase the tour price in the event of cost increases due to changes in supplier costs, currency fluctuations or fuel or energy surcharges and all such increases are to be paid to the Museum upon notice to the tour participant of such increases
+On land and/or cruise programs, up to the time of full payment, the Museum reserves the right to increase the tour price in the event of cost increases due to changes in supplier costs, currency fluctuations, or fuel or energy surcharges, and all such increases are to be paid to the Museum upon notice to the tour participant of such increases.